 Bringing a new product or enhancement to market will likely involve stakeholders from across your business.
-When establishing this team, you should focus on including the main stakeholder or representative from each team, so as to avoid having “too many cooks in the kitchen” and so that you can keep things moving.
-You’ve got a great product to get to market, after all!
+When establishing this team, focus on including the main stakeholder or representative from each team.
+This way, you can avoid having “too many cooks in the kitchen” and keep things moving.
+You’ve got a great product to get to market, after all.

-In addition to product, you’ll likely also want to include representatives from:
+In addition to product, you’ll likely want to include representatives from:

 - Marketing (counterparts outside of the PMM team), so that they’re looped in and able to support the launch through targeted campaigns and content, as applicable.

 - Sales, or Sales Enablement, to make sure that you have a plan in place to enable your sellers on your new feature or product, and how they can leverage it to sell more.